Restorable Shortest Path Tiebreaking for Edge-Faulty Graphs: Introduction

 So, is it possible to break shortest path ties in such a way that this restoration-by-concatenation method works?
-Afek et al.~\cite{ABKCM02} discussed this question extensively, and gave a partial negative resolution: when the input graph is a $4$-cycle, one cannot select \emph{symmetric} shortest paths to enable the method (see Theorem \ref{thm:impossible} in the body of this paper for a formal proof).
+Afek et al.~\cite{ABKCM02} discussed this question extensively, and gave a partial negative resolution: when the input graph is a $4$-cycle, one cannot select \emph{symmetric} shortest paths to enable the method (for completeness, we include a formal proof in Theorem \ref{thm:impossible} in the appendix).
 By ``symmetric'' we mean that, for all nodes $s, t$, the selected $s \leadsto t$ and $t \leadsto s$ shortest paths are the same.
 However, Afek et al.~\cite{ABKCM02} also point out that the MPLS protocol is inherently asymmetric, and so in principle one can choose different $s \leadsto t$ and $t \leadsto s$ shortest paths.
 They left as a central open question whether the restoration lemma can be implemented by an asymmetric tiebreaking scheme (see their remark at the bottom of page 8).
-In the meantime, they showed that one can select a larger ``base set'' of $O(mn)$ paths such that one can restore shortest paths by concatenating two of these paths, and they suggested as an intermediate open question whether their base set size can be improved.
+In the meantime, they showed that one can select a larger ``base set'' of $O(mn)$ paths\footnote{More precisely, their base set is generated by first choosing an \emph{arbitrary} set of $n \choose 2$ canonical shortest paths, and then taking every possible path in the base set that consists of a canonical shortest path concatenated with a single extra edge on either end.
+From this, we can compute a more precise upper bound on base set size of $\le m(n-1)$.
+Correctness of this base set can be proved using Theorem \ref{thm:wtdrestorationintro}.} such that one can restore shortest paths by concatenating two of these paths, and they suggested as an intermediate open question whether their base set size can be improved.
 This method has found applications in network design (e.g., \cite{ABKCM02, bodwin2017preserving, BiloCG0PP18, ChechikCFK17}), but these applications tend to pay an overhead associated to the larger base set size.

 Despite this, the main result of this paper is a positive resolution of the question left by Afek et al.~\cite{ABKCM02}: we prove that asymmetry is indeed enough to allow restorable tiebreaking in every graph.